ozematt/Space-tourism_Next.js/README.md

 # 🚀 Space Tourism

-**Space Tourism** to wielostronicowa, responsywna aplikacja stworzona na podstawie projektu z **Figma** udostępnionego przez [Frontend Mentor](https://www.frontendmentor.io/).
-Projekt miał na celu przećwiczenie pracy z nowoczesnym stosem technologicznym, w tym **Next.js**, **TypeScript** oraz **Tailwind CSS**.
+**Space Tourism** is a multi-page, responsive application based on a **Figma** design provided by [Frontend Mentor](https://www.frontendmentor.io/).
+The project was created to practice working with a modern tech stack, including **Next.js**, **TypeScript**, and **Tailwind CSS**.

 ## 🌍 Live Demo
-Aplikacja jest dostępna online na Netlify:
+The application is available online on Netlify:
 🔗 [Space Tourism – Live Preview](https://space-tourism-next-js.netlify.app/)

-## 🛠️ Technologie
+## 🛠️ Technologies
-- **Next.js** – szybkie i wydajne renderowanie stron
+- **Next.js** – fast and efficient page rendering
-- **TypeScript** – lepsza organizacja kodu i bezpieczeństwo typów
+- **TypeScript** – improved code organization and type safety
-- **Tailwind CSS** – szybkie stylowanie komponentów
+- **Tailwind CSS** – quick component styling
-- **Figma** – projekt graficzny aplikacji
+- **Figma** – design reference for the application
-- **Netlify** – hosting i automatyczne wdrażanie
+- **Netlify** – hosting and automatic deployment

-## 🎯 Cele projektu
+## 🎯 Project Goals
-✅ Nauka i praktyka pracy z Next.js
+✅ Learning and practicing Next.js
-✅ Wykorzystanie TypeScript do poprawy jakości kodu
+✅ Utilizing TypeScript for better code quality
-✅ Tworzenie responsywnej aplikacji zgodnej z projektem z Figma
+✅ Building a responsive application based on a Figma design
-✅ Stylizacja przy użyciu Tailwind CSS
+✅ Styling with Tailwind CSS
-✅ Automatyczne wdrażanie za pomocą Netlify
+✅ Automating deployment with Netlify

-## 📂 Uruchamianie projektu lokalnie
+## 📂 Running the Project Locally

-To install the project, follow the steps below:
+To install and run the project locally, follow these steps:

 1. **Clone the repository:**
    Fork the repository to your GitHub account, and then clone it locally.